chiperific/promistasks/README.md

 ## To do:
 4. Controllers:
   - System tests needed for:
-    * login using db
+    * logout
     * login using oauth
-    * logout
+    * register a user
     * view users
     * view a user
     * create user in db